thaoltfv/FDMS/README.md

 * **Blueprints & Versions**

   * **Blueprint**: Defines a document type, its sections, fields, and lifecycle stages.
-  * **Blueprint Version**: Immutable JSONB snapshot of a blueprint’s schema for audit and rollback.
+  * **Blueprint Version**: Immutable JSONB snapshot of a blueprint's schema for audit and rollback.

 * **Documents & Versions**

   * **Document**: An instance of a blueprint, storing field values in columns or JSONB.
-  * **Document Version**: Historical snapshot of a document’s data at each change.
+  * **Document Version**: Historical snapshot of a document's data at each change.

 * **Stages**